foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Building toolchain for Windows

-To build toolchain for Windows hosts it is recommended to do a "Canadian cross-compilation" on Linux, that is toolchain for ARC targets that runs on Windows hosts is built on Linux host.
-Build scripts expect to be run in Unix-like environment, so it is often faster and easier to build toolchain on Linux, than do this on Windows using environments like Cygwin and MSYS.
+To build a toolchain for Windows hosts it is recommended to do a "Canadian cross-compilation" on Linux, that is a toolchain for ARC targets that runs on Windows hosts is built on Linux host.
+Build scripts expected to be run in Unix-like environment, so it is often faster and easier to build toolchain on Linux, than do this on Windows using environments like Cygwin and MSYS.
 While those allow toolchain to be built on Windows natively this way is not officially supported and not recommended by Synopsys, due to severe performance penalty of those environments on build time and possible compatibility issue.

-Some limitation apply:
+Some limitations apply:

 * Only bare metal toolchain can be built this way.
-* It is required to have toolchain for Linux hosts in the `PATH` for Canadian cross-build to succeed - it will be used to compile standard library of tool chain.
+* It is required to have toolchain for Linux hosts in the `PATH` for Canadian cross-build to succeed - it will be used to compile standard library of toolchain.

 To do a canadian-cross toolchain on Linux, MinGW toolchain must be installed on the build host.
 There're muliple ways to get MinGW installed: